yguel/scara_tutorial_ros2/resources/urdf_tutorial.md

 * The`joint` tag specifies the state and command interfaces that the loaded plugin is will offer.
 The joint is specified with the name attribute.
 The `command_interface` and `state_interface` tags specify the interface type, usually position, velocity, acceleration, or effort.
 Additionally, for each interface additional parameters such as `min`, `max` and `initial_value` can be set.

 The hardware interface that can be loaded here as a plugin is dependant of the type of robot that is controlled and its control mode.
 It is an interface between ros2_control and the robot driver.
 For robots that support ros2_control, the interface is often given either by the manufacturer or the community.
 A non exhaustive list of available hardware interfaces can be found [here](https://control.ros.org/master/doc/supported_robots/supported_robots.html).

+At this point you can either go further to the next [section](launch_tutorial.md) on how to launch and interact with the current system.
+In the case where the hardware interface that you want to use is not already available, you can go to the [section](hardware_tutorial.md) about how to develop a custom one.